 If it’s all about the learner and starting with them, then everything about teaching and learning changes.
 Technology supports personalizing learning but should not be the focus.

-Just putting technology in teachers' and learners' hands doesn't mean they know how to personalize learning.
+Just putting technology in teachers’ and learners’ hands doesn’t mean they know how to personalize learning.
 I remember the early days of technology in schools.
-I believe the late 80s and early 90s, schools built labs called CAI (Computer Assisted Instruction) such as Computer Curriculum Corporation
+I believe the late 80s and early 90s, schools built labs called CAI (Computer Assisted Instruction) such as Computer Curriculum Corporation, Success Maker and others.

 As a technology consultant during those times, I was asked to help build those labs.
 Most of these labs were built in high poverty schools in rooms that weren’t made for computers.
 Even the electricity in some of these older buildings couldn’t handle the capacity.
 They would string together extension cords from other classrooms and hold them in place with duct tape.
 In some rooms, we had to step over the cord that was 2 feet high.
 There were some rooms where they moved the computers next to the heaters.
 Actually, that didn’t matter, because the heaters didn’t work.
 I needed the work at that time, and that’s where all the money was going.
 One lab with 50 computers and the software took all the technology budget.
 There was no money left for training.
 Only enough to train a paraprofessional who managed the lab.
 There was no integration with any curriculum in the classrooms.